martinghunt/ziplign/docs/loading.rst

 If it looks like an accession then it will try to download the sequence and annotation.
 Note that this is not sanity checked and providing an accession that does not exist will result in errors upon trying to download.
-It is intentionally permissive - allowing two letters plus dix digits etc - so as to not rule out real accessions because it is not trivial to specify exactly what counts as a real accession.
+It is intentionally permissive - allowing two letters plus six digits etc - so as to not rule out real accessions because it is not trivial to specify exactly what counts as a real accession.